Radiatively induced finite and (un)determined Chern-Simons-like terms: Introduction

 \section{Introduction}

-The induction of the Chern-Simons-like Lorentz and CPT violating term, given by ${\cal L}_{CS}=\frac{1}{2}k_{\mu}\epsilon^{\mu\nu\lambda\theta}F_{\nu\lambda}A_{\theta}$, being $k_{\mu}$ a constant vector characterizing the preferred direction of the space-time, is one of the most important results in the study of Lorentz symmetry violation \cite{JK,JK2}.
-This term which is known to have some important implications, such as birefringence of light in the vacuum \cite{biref}, naturally emerges as a quantum correction in the theory suggested in \cite{JK2} as a possible extension of QED: \bea _{QED}=\bar{\psi}( i \pls - m )\psi - \bar{\psi} \bs \gamma_{5}\psi - e\bar{\psi} \as \psi, \eea where $b_{\mu}$ is a parameter introducing CPT symmetry breaking.
-Carrying out the integration over fermions, the relation between the coefficients $k_{\mu}$ and $b_{\mu}$ could be obtained in terms of some loop integrals with some of them being divergent.
+The induction of the Chern-Simons-like Lorentz and CPT violating term, given by $\mathcal{L}_{C S}=$ $\frac{1}{2} k_\mu \epsilon^{\mu \nu \lambda \theta} F_{\nu \lambda} A_\theta$, being $k_\mu$ a constant vector characterizing the preferred direction of the space-time, is one of the most important results in the study of Lorentz symmetry violation $[1,2]$.
+This term which is known to have some important implications, such as birefringence of light in the vacuum [3], naturally emerges as a quantum correction in the theory suggested in [2] as a possible extension of QED:

+where $b_\mu$ is a parameter introducing CPT symmetry breaking.
+Carrying out the integration over fermions, the relation between the coefficients $k_\mu$ and $b_\mu$ could be obtained in terms of some loop integrals with some of them being divergent.
 Therefore one has to implement some regularization scheme to calculate these integrals.
-Thus, the constant relating the coefficient $ k_{\mu} $ and $ b_{\mu}$ turns out to be dependent on the regularization scheme used \cite{bpp,csym}.
-Such dependence on the regularization scheme has been intensively discussed in \cite{Jack2,Perez, bonneau}.
-However, there is an alternative study with absence of ambiguities put forward recently in \cite{prl}.
+Thus, the constant relating the coefficient $k_\mu$ and $b_\mu$ turns out to be dependent on the regularization scheme used $[4,5]$.
+Such dependence on the regularization scheme has been intensively discussed in $[6,7,8]$.
+However, there is an alternative study with absence of ambiguities put forward recently in $[9]$.

-Based on the theory (\ref{eq:01}), the purpose of our study is to investigate different possibilities of finding ambiguities inherent to generation of Chern-Simons-like term via quantum corrections in four dimensions.
-We do this by using derivative expansion method of the fermion determinant \cite{de} and the imaginary time formalism.
+Based on the theory (1.1), the purpose of our study is to investigate different possibilities of finding ambiguities inherent to generation of Chern-Simons-like term via quantum corrections in four dimensions.
+We do this by using derivative expansion method of the fermion determinant $[10]$ and the imaginary time formalism.

+The work structure is organized as follows: In section 2 we will investigate the induction of the Chern-Simons-like term via quantum corrections by using distinct approaches to deal with the exact fermion propagator.
+We find distinct relations between the coefficients $k_\mu$ and $b_\mu$ for different approaches, but with a same regularization scheme.
+Therefore, we conclude that different approaches to deal with the exact fermion propagator of the theory,